frovedis/packaging/README.md

 During the compilation, you would see various warnings; you can safely ignore them as long as the compilation proceeds.

+## Change installation path

+If you want to install Frovedis other than /opt/nec/frovedis, you can use

+    $ ./do_everything_tgz.sh /new/prefix/path

+instead of `do_everything.sh`.
+Here, `/opt/nec` is replaced by `/new/prefix/path`.

+It creates tar.gz file in /tmp.
+Since the installation directory is different, rpm is not used.
+Please make sure if necessary packages are installed if you copy the tar.gz file to another machine.

+Files in the Frovedis installation (e.g. veenv.sh, x86env.sh) are
+changed according to the modified installation path.

 ## Build for home directory installation

 You might want to create a package for installing Frovedis into user's